DangerousThings/fido-attestation-loader/README.md

 ./attestation.py cert validate
 ```

 All these commands accept optional parameters to specify the file names of all certificate and key files, use the `-h` help parameter to get detailed information.
+The default file names are `ca.der`, `ca_key.p8`, `attestation.der`, and `attestation_key.p8`.

 ## Deploying an Attestation Certificate